Book Now Book Now

 • Pain can range from a mild discomfort to an intense stabbing pain

-• Strapping – to temporarily help keep your foot in a position that places minimal strain on the fascia
+• Strapping – strapping can reduce painful symptoms by keeping your foot in a position that relieves strain and pressure from the plantar fascia

 Related Articles